Uruguay country brief

 Trade and Investment

 Similarities in the primary exports of Uruguay and Australia present opportunities for the export of Australian agriculture-related technology and services, including animal genetic material.
 One strategy for Australian companies looking to invest and trade in Uruguay is to extend existing interests they may have in Argentina and Brazil.
 Australian companies with existing interests in Argentina and Brazil may find that the close commercial ties that these countries have with Uruguay may facilitate entry into the Uruguayan market.

 New opportunities for Australian investment are opening up in the areas of agriculture, mining and infrastructure.
 The public-private partnerships initiative presents additional opportunities for Australian companies to invest in Uruguay through infrastructure projects, such as deep-water ports, roads, rail, river transport, energy (oil, gas and wind farms), irrigation dams, tourism infrastructure, recreational ports and marinas, hospitals and jails.
-Australian company Petrel Energy has a large interest stake in the US company Schuepach Energy International (SEI) for large scale oil and gas discoveries in Uruguay, particularly in the Norte Basin.
+Australian company Petrel Energy, in association with US Company Schuepach Energy International, has interests in significant oil and gas discoveries in Uruguay, particularly in the Norte Basin.

 High level visits

 July 2007: The first bilateral Australian parliamentary delegation visit to Uruguay.
 The delegation, hosted by the Uruguayan Parliament, held discussions with the International Affairs Committee of the House of Representatives and senior Uruguayan Government authorities, including the Foreign and Agriculture Ministers.